bbvch/Coronan/docs/mainpage.rst

 .. code-block:: bash

-  cmake -S . --preset=linux-debug-ninja
+  cmake -S . --preset=linux-gcc-debug
-  cmake --build --preset=ninja-debug
+  cmake --build --preset=gcc-debug

 or any other ``CMakePresets``.